 Developing strategies that reduce our environmental impact and operational costs is a critical component of our ESG+R program.
-When feasible, we will implement base building upgrades and provide tenants with improvement allowance funds to complete sustainability efforts.
+When feasible, we implement base building upgrades and provide tenants with improvement allowance funds to complete sustainability efforts.

-- Track and monitor all landlord-paid utilities, and track tenant utility data wherever possible. - Strategically implement green building certifications to highlight sustainability initiatives and pursue ENERGY STAR certification for eligible properties annually. - Annually review and evaluate opportunities to improve efficiency, reduce operating costs, and reduce our properties' environmental footprint. - Evaluate the opportunity to increase renewable energy across the portfolio.
+- Track and monitor all landlord-paid utilities, and track tenant utility data wherever possible. - Strategically implement green building certifications to highlight sustainability initiatives and pursue ENERGY STAR certification for eligible properties annually. - Annually review and evaluate opportunities to improve efficiency, reduce operating costs, and reduce our properties' environmental footprint. - Evaluate opportunities to increase renewable energy usage across the portfolio.

-- Benchmarked landlord paid energy, water, waste, and recycling across the portfolio and working to expand tenant-paid utility data coverage. - Obtained green building certifications for six properties and ENERGY STAR certification for five properties in our portfolio during 2022. - Circulated and maintained sustainability-focused resources for tenants and property managers, including a Tenant Fit-Out Guide and an Industrial Tenant Sustainability Guide. - Evaluated sustainability and efficiency initiatives across the portfolio in an effort to reduce energy consumption and drive down greenhouse gas emissions. - Included ESG+R into metrics for executive cash incentive awards.
+- Benchmarked landlord paid energy, water, waste, and recycling across the portfolio and working to expand tenant-paid utility data coverage. - Completed a Greenhouse Gas (GHG) Inventory of our 2022 Scope 1, 2, and 3 GHG Emissions. - Obtained green building certifications for eight properties and submitted ENERGY STAR applications for six properties in our portfolio during 2023. - Circulated and maintained sustainability-focused resources for tenants and property managers, including a Tenant Fit-Out Guide and an Industrial Tenant Sustainability Guide. - Evaluated sustainability and efficiency initiatives across the portfolio in an effort to reduce energy consumption and drive down greenhouse gas emissions. - Included ESG+R in metrics for executive cash incentive awards.